 Manning MC et al., "Stability of Protein Pharmaceuticals: An Update," Pharmaceutical Research, 2010

 For most peptides, bacteriostatic water is fine from vial to syringe.
-GHK-Cu is the clinically important exception, and it is the one most people add directly to BWI without realizing the copper coordination chemistry changes at near-neutral pH.
+GHK-Cu is the important exception, and it is the one most people add straight to bacteriostatic water without realising that the way the copper is held onto the peptide changes at near-neutral pH.

 Bacteriostatic Water vs Sterile Water vs Acetic Acid: When to Use Each